You are currently viewing The Butcher’s Wish for His Secret Child

 His youngest daughter, Judy Sai, believes he drove a truck for a grocer very early on, before joining the Sam Sing meat market.
 Los Angeles was fast becoming a city on wheels.
 Many successful businesses relied on drivers who picked up goods and/or made deliveries in the small pickup trucks of that time.

 The Sam Sing & Company butcher shop at 418 North Los Angeles Street probably did too.
-In his 1961 naturalization interviews, Toy Wing said he joined Sam Sing in 1921, and worked and lived there at 444 N. Los Angeles Street.
+In his 1961 naturalization interviews, Toy Wing said he joined Sam Sing in 1921.
+In the 1920 census, however, Toy Wing is listed as living at 428 North Los Angeles Street, and his occupation is a driver for a butcher shop.
+Which one?

 Old Chinatown along the east side of Los Angeles Street, with the west end of Ferguson Alley in the middle.
 The Sam Sing butcher shop is at the far right (with just “Sam” visible on the sign). c.
 1925.
 Photo courtesy of the Homestead Museum in the City of Industry.